 Twenty-three Ontarians died in a 10-year span from powerline contact.
 And although powerline contacts are decreasing, even one injury or fatality is too many.
 We still have work to do to build awareness and educate about powerline safety at home and on-the-job so we can eliminate these tragic incidents.

-ESA’s 2017 powerline safety campaign builds on last year’s successful #RespectThePower campaign.
-It includes compelling digital and television advertising targeting both construction workers and homeowners; social media content aimed at educating Ontarians on the risks associated with overhead and underground powerlines; and a collaboration with Local Distribution Companies (LDCs) to help spread the powerline safety messages to their customers across the province.
+ESA’s 2017 powerline safety campaign built on the previous year’s successful #RespectThePower campaign.
+It included compelling digital and television advertising targeting both construction workers and homeowners; social media content aimed at educating Ontarians on the risks associated with overhead and underground powerlines.
+ESA collaborated with Local Distribution Companies (LDCs) to help spread the powerline safety messages to their customers across the province.

 Dump trucks are the number one cause of powerline contact in the construction sector.
 Armed with this data, ESA and various safety partners worked together to develop the Powerline Safety Best Practice for Dump Truck Operators.
 ESA also developed a safety kit based on this best practice information.
 Kits were sent to construction companies and dump truck operators across Ontario.